TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/bash/index.md

 {% endraw %}

-Even Odd in Bash was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [Bash](https://sampleprograms.io/languages/bash) was written by:

+- Jeremy Grifski
 - allievo-sudo

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 29 2019 15:23:13.
 The solution was first committed on Oct 09 2019 16:02:54.
 As a result, documentation below may be outdated.